tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebLogic-WLST/overview.md

 * Password is now a secure field on all steps.
-*
-Application Name is now required.
+* Application Name is now required.
 * Default timeout for deploy command lengthened.
 * Updated Deploy step path to use identifiers in the deploy script (appName=, path=)

 #### Version 7.928077

-* RFE 100050 Added userConfigFile and
-userKeyFile options to all applicable steps.
+* RFE 100050Added userConfigFile and userKeyFile options to all applicable steps.
 * Added hostname, port, nmType, userConfigFile, and userKeyFile to Start Server properties.
 * Updated descriptions for WLST Path to specify a directory, not a file.

 #### Version 5.923555

-*
-Add targets field to deploy step.
+* Add targets field to deploy step.
-* Add Dockerfile for WebLogic UCD Agent with install.properties to be modified as needed.
+* Add Dockerfile for WebLogicUCD Agent with install.properties to be modified as needed.
 * Allow two separate URLs in the Deploy SOA Composite Application step.

 #### Version 4.868925

-Support for
-property file encryption.
+Support for property file encryption.

 #### Version 3.779371